-Being overcharged is often a simple mistake but in some cases devious servers may try to inflate your bill you so that they can lift the money from the till.
+Being overcharged is often a simple mistake but in some cases, devious servers may try to inflate your bill so that they can lift the money from the till.

-You might be particularly vulnerable to this in a pub, bar or restaurant, when you are distracted especially if the server takes the card and taps for you!
-Which leads me onto the next point …
+You might be particularly vulnerable to this in a pub, bar or restaurant when you are distracted especially if the server takes the card and taps for you!
+Which leads us onto the next point…

 Handing over your card to pay

-The UK Cards Association best practice guidelines states the card ‘should always stay in the customer’s hand’.
+Admittedly this is far less likely to happen given the current pandemic, but it's worth reiterating that the UK Cards Association best practice guidelines state the card ‘should always stay in the customer’s hand’.

-But often servers at pubs, restaurants, bars or shops will reach out to take your card and tap it themselves.
-While this may be an innocent gesture it could also be a crafty way to steal your details.
+Sometimes servers at pubs, restaurants, bars or shops will reach out to take your card and tap it themselves.
+While this is most likely an innocent, if ill-judged, gesture it could be a crafty way to steal your details.

 Experts say you should refuse to hand over your card to pay for goods or services as this could leave you vulnerable to getting your card skimmed – where your details are copied.

 Even if you’re hot on checking the amount before paying, you could still fall foul of contactless card problems by failing to keep an eye on your statements.

 This is especially important given the reports that lost or stolen cards that have been cancelled can still be used by fraudsters to make contactless payments.

 The security flaw lies in whether the contactless payment is processed ‘online’ or ‘offline’ by a business.